nyu-database-design/course-materials/slides/mongodb-setup.md

 --

-- Use `ssh` to remotely log into NYU CS department's `i6.cims.nyu.edu` server, where a `mongo` shell is already installed.
+- Use `ssh` to remotely log into NYU CS department's `i6.cims.nyu.edu` server, where a `mongosh` shell is already installed.

 ---